CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 MailerQ reads the location and authentication information to connect to RabbitMQ from its config file.
-Make sure you include the following variables in the MailerQ configuration file:
+Make sure you include the following variables in the MailerQ configuration file (/etc/mailerq/config.txt):

 ```
 rabbitmq-host:          <Hostname(s) of your RabbitMQ server(s)>